Illinois Senate Democrats boost budget plan after House leaves town

 Amid the Democratic squabbling, lawmakers blew past a self-imposed Friday deadline and the Illinois House went home Saturday night with plans to return after the holiday weekend.
 That tees up a final budget passage for midweek.

-Some of the biggest highlights in the evolving 3,400-page fiscal plan include a slight hourly boost for service providers who help the developmentally disabled, a more generous child tax credit and a refusal to lower a built-in annual increase to the standard state income tax exemption that experts said would have harmed lower-income families.
+Some of the biggest highlights in the evolving 3,400-page fiscal plan include a slight hourly boost for service providers who help the developmentally disabled, a more generous child tax credit and a refusal to lower a built-in annual increase to the standard state income tax exemption, which experts said would have harmed lower-income families.

-The latest details were revealed at a roughly hour-long hearing Sunday morning where state Sen. Elgie Sims, the chief budget negotiator for the Senate Democrats, said his caucus’ spending plan comes out to about $53.1 billion, about $400 million more than Pritzker’s proposed spending $52.7 billion plan.
-The legislation emphasizes education, public safety, combatting homelessness and a wealth of other state services, Sims said.
+The latest details were revealed at a roughly hourlong hearing Sunday morning where state Sen. Elgie Sims, the chief budget negotiator for the Senate Democrats, said his caucus’s spending plan comes out to about $53.1 billion, about $400 million more than Pritzker’s proposed $52.7 billion in spending.
+The legislation emphasizes education, public safety, combating homelessness, and a wealth of other state services, Sims said.

-Not mentioned during the hearing was that the spending plan calls for a 5% pay hike for lawmakers that would boost base pay for all 177 members of the General Assembly to $93,712 annually.
+Not mentioned during the hearing was that the spending plan calls for a 5% pay hike for lawmakers that would boost annual base pay for all 177 members of the General Assembly to $93,712.
 Many lawmakers receive additional stipends for holding leadership positions or chairing committees.

 Pritzker last year used his veto powers to reduce pay increases for lawmakers, statewide elected officials and agency heads under his purview after the legislature approved raises that were above limits set in state law.
 The spending plan this year also includes raises of about 5% for the governor, lieutenant governor, secretary of state, attorney general, comptroller and treasurer and the heads of executive agencies.
 Pritzker, a billionaire Hyatt Hotels heir, does not collect a salary as governor.